Weather Outlook 7th January 2019 (6 pm)

 Moderate to occasionally fresh north-east trades should prevail tonight, decreasing by Tuesday afternoon to gentle/moderate breeze.
 Late Wednesday, a north-east shift in the Atlantic High Pressure could place our islands on its south-western edge with a veer in wind direction.

 Slight to moderate seas (1.0 - 2.0m) originating from the east, are expected across SVG over next few days but northerly swells are possible by Thursday afternoon.

 Barometric readings should range 1014 - 1016mb overnight rising slightly on Tuesday.
 A weakened Atlantic High Pressure could be sandwiched between two Low Pressure Systems on Wednesday with readings dipping to 1013 - 1015mb across our area with the High Pressure shifting north-eastward by Thursday.

-Slight hazy conditions are due to dust concentration across our islands should be thinning out on Wednesday.
-PM2.5 levels could be nearing 14µg/m3 and PM10 levels nearing 23µg/m3 tonight (especially across the Grenadine Islands.….JMCD
+Slight hazy conditions are due to dust concentrations across our islands, which should be thinning out on Wednesday.
+PM2.5 levels could be nearing 14µg/m3 and PM10 levels nearing 23µg/m3 tonight (especially across the Grenadine Islands)...JMCD